How Can We Help You?

 Egg appearance is not usually related to food safety.
 Variation in color and appearance can be due to many factors:

-Blood or meat spot – Rupture of small blood vessel(s) in yolk at time of ovulation, or deposition of tissue during egg formation
+Blood or meat spot – Rupture of small blood vessel(s) in yolk at time of ovulation, or deposition of tissue during egg formation in the hen

 Cloudy egg white – Egg is extremely fresh

 Color of yolk – Influenced by pigments in feed in the hen’s diet

 Green ring on hard-cooked yolk – Result of overcooking egg, caused by sulfur and iron compound reactions on the yolk surface of the yolk